galex/galex.github.io/_drafts/how-to-solve-process-death-issues.md

 }
 ```

-> ⚠️ Activities save all the View Hierarchy (for every View with a Resource ID) and all its Fragments states automatically.
+> ℹ️ Activities save all the View Hierarchy (for every View with a Resource ID) and all its Fragments states automatically.

-If you are hungry for more, here's a deeper dive on [State Management in Activities](/posts/state-management-in-activities).
+For more in-depth knowledge, consider reading the detailed article on [State Management in Activities](/posts/state-management-in-activities).

 ### Views